 Served as secondary coach from 1987-94.
 He returned as defensive coordinator from 1996-98 and added the title assistant head coach in 1998.
-Elliott's position group focus switched to the Hawkeyes outside linebackers from 1996-98.
+Elliott's position group switched to the outside linebackers from 1996-98.

 Elliott coached seven first-team all-Big Ten selections and eight second-team all-conference players at Iowa.
-The Hawkeyes were 74-52-5 (.584) in his 11 seasons as an assistant coach and helped Iowa get invited to seven bowl games.
+The Hawkeyes were 74-52-5 (.584) in his tenure and helped Iowa appear in seven bowl games.

-In his 11 seasons coaching at Iowa, opposing quarterbacks completed only 51.6 percent of passes and averaged only 176.9 yards per game.
+In his 11 seasons coaching at Iowa, opposing quarterbacks completed only 51.6 percent of passes and averaged only 176.9 yards/game.
 Six of Elliott's players rank in the top 10 in career interceptions at Iowa.